mdicaire/message_management_rest_api_app/README.md

 - ./deploy/: docker container build and deployment scripts
 - ./local/: automated app testing, rest api documentation generation and diagram generation
 - ./docs/: generated documentation

+Meteor was used to generate application structure using the standard todo app boilerplate representing the best practices in Meteor 1.3 (latest).
+The implementation structure is as follows:
+- ./app/imports/api/messages/: message collection and palindrome checking
+- ./app/imports/api/rest/server/: rest api
+- ./app/imports/ui/: ui to interact with the service
+- ./app/imports/startup/: ui routes definition and rest api registration

 ## Use Case Sequence Diagrams